Evie-Skinner18/sparta_mobile_testing_mini_project/README.md

 ## Tools and Technologies
 - This automated test framework has been built using Selenium WebDriver and the Appium server.
 I have written the use cases for my tests in Gherkin syntax with Cucumber as my test runner.
 - I have used Android Studio to help me run the tests, by using the device emulator which simulates the application running on an Android device and operating system of my choosing.
-- The emulator I have used throughout the project is the Nexus S, using Android Oreo.
+- The emulator I have used throughout the project is the Nexus 6P, using Android Oreo.

 ## OOP Approach